ebolduc37/id-tools/README.md

-# Garment identification software in JavaScript
+# Garment Identification Module in JavaScript

 ### [Try it out on our website!](https://www.myclothingarchive.net/id-tools)